pnlinh/docker-php/README.md

 # Docker PHP-FPM & Nginx base on Alpine Linux

-Simple docker image for PHP/Laravel development
+Simple docker image for Laravel development

 ### Why should use this image